Yozzaxia1311/MegaManLove/README.md

 [MIT](./LICENSE) for licensing.
 You can use this engine for any purpose, commercial or not-- though, authors and other contributors will not be liable for your deals.

 ## When contributing
 Despite Capcom assets, any content contributed towards this repository must be free, open-source, and available to use non-commerically.
-Despite Capcom assets, requiring permission of created content that is not your own is agreed upon.
+Despite Capcom assets, requiring permission of created content that is not your own is implicitly agreed upon by all contributors.
 If you wish to be credited for your effort, add your name to the [credits list](./CREDITS.md).